simologos/essex-eportfolio/example/content/research/bigData/index.md

 1. Employ reputable solutions for Secrets Management, Encryption Services, and Key Management, such as HashiCorp Vault, to ensure secure management of sensitive information.
 2. Apply data-at-rest encryption to safeguard inactive data stored on hard disks, preserving its confidentiality and integrity.
 3. Digitally sign application executable files or code using cryptographic signatures as evidence of the application's authenticity and integrity.
-4. Utilize Transport Layer Security (TLS), a cryptographic protocol, to encrypt communications and protect sensitive data during transit.
+4. Utilise Transport Layer Security (TLS), a cryptographic protocol, to encrypt communications and protect sensitive data during transit.
 5. Implement firewalls to actively filter and block malicious network traffic, enhancing network security.
-6. Delegate the authentication (and potentially authorization) processes to trusted systems by adopting established standards and frameworks like SAML and OAuth.
+6. Delegate the authentication (and potentially authorisation) processes to trusted systems by adopting established standards and frameworks like SAML and OAuth.
 7. Rely on trusted Identity Providers (IdPs) to create, store, and manage digital identities, ensuring the integrity and confidentiality of user (and machine) identities.
 8. Select software vendors who demonstrate their commitment to security by providing evidence, such as certifications, indicating adherence to appropriate security measures and quality controls.
 9. Secure machine-to-machine communication using TLS, safeguarding the confidentiality and integrity of data transmitted between systems.
 10. Reiterate the importance of data-at-rest encryption, reinforcing the protection of inactive database data.
-11. Conduct regular audits of system access, effectively mitigating unauthorized access to log files and strengthening overall system security.
+11. Conduct regular audits of system access, effectively mitigating unauthorised access to log files and strengthening overall system security.

 ## Data Quality